Brian-Bowyer/pcgen-nfd/README.md

 How do I contribute?
 ====================

-If you want to contribute, please fork https://github.com/PCGen/pcgen/, create a feature branch with a 'descriptive name' and perform a (https://help.github.com/articles/using-pull-requests)[Pull request].
+If you want to contribute, please fork https://github.com/PCGen/pcgen/, create a feature branch with a 'descriptive name' and perform a [pull request](https://help.github.com/articles/using-pull-requests).